Pacuwu/Signal-Simulator-Demo-Mode/README.md

 English:

-Magisk module that simulates signal and network by taking advantage of the Android demo mode that is randomized every random time
+Magisk module that simulates signal and network by taking advantage of the Android demo mode

 NOTICE: THIS MODULE DOES NOT PROVIDE A REAL NETWORK OR SIGNAL; IT TAKES ADVANTAGE OF ANDROID'S DEMO MODE.